 Supplemental Instruction (SI) began at the University of Missouri-Kansas City (UMKC) in 1973, and the highly prescriptive model of peer-assisted learning is practiced at more than 1,500 institutions in 29 countries.

-Sessions are facilitated by students who were previously successful in the course, known as SI Leaders.
-These sessions are collaborative and integrate course content and study skills with information gathered from attending all of the class lectures to help students engage in active learning.
-Active learning in SI Sessions may include memory games, journaling, or diagramming on the board.
-Please view this video to get a better idea of SI at SDSU.
+Sessions are facilitated by other students who were previously successful in the course, known as SI Leaders.
+These sessions are collaborative and integrate course content and study skills.
+SI leaders attend your lectures (and take the tests).
+Expect to work together in small groups.
+Active learning in SI Sessions may include memory games, journaling, and working at the board.
+View this video to see more about SI at SDSU.

 For a full list of SI Session times and locations, click on the SI Session Schedules link.

 Spring 2024 Announcements